fene20/memory-game/README.md

 The JS code was tested during code development.
 Setting debug_global = true enables the console.log function.
 The Run Game button was hit repeatedly to ensure a game sequence was generated.
 The JS code was seen to prevent a sequence of numbers containing the same random number.
-The boxes were repeatedly pressed to test the getPlayerSequence function.
+The boxes were also repeatedly pressed to test the getPlayerSequence function.
 When these two operations were seen to be robust a playerLockOut_global variable was added to the JS.
-This variable effectively gave control of both Events to the runGameSequence as the getPlayerSequence could not run until runGameSequence had ran.
+This variable effectively gave control of both Events to the runGameSequence as the getPlayerSequence could not run until the runGameSequence had ran.

 The pop up was verified by changing totalNoBoxes_global = 1.